Misfits-Rebels-Outcasts/OpenScreenRecorder/README.md

 Some of them take advantage of GPU and hardware acceleration to deliver high performance results.
 As the tool is written in .NET Core, a programmer may also easily compile the project to ARM and ARM64 using Visual Studio.
-Currently, the tool is tested to run on (the recently updated version 1809 of ) Windows 10.
+Currently, the tool is tested to run on
+Windows 10 (version 1809).
 To compile in Windows, after downloading the project, you may want to set the Solution Platform to x86 or x64.

 <kbd><img src="https://github.com/TechnoRiver/OpenScreenRecorder/blob/master/images/SolutionPlatform.png"></kbd>